-TRS/PSERS Long-Term
+TRS/PSERS Target Long-Term Expected Real

-Asset Class Target Allocation Expected Real Rate of Return
+Asset Class Allocation Rate of Return

-Anocation Nate of Netarii

-Fixed income 30.00% 0.20%
+Fixed income 30.00% 0.90%

 Domestic large stocks 46.30% 9.40%

 Domestic small stocks 1.20% 13.40%

 International developed market stocks 12.30% 9.40%

 International emerging market stocks 5.20% 11.40%

 Alternative 5.00% 10.50%

 Total 100.00%

-^{} Rates shown are net of inflation
+\ Rates shown are net of inflation

 Discount Rate: The discount rate used to measure the total TRS pension liability was 6.90%.
 The discount rate used to measure the total PSERS pension liability was 7.00%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and nonemployer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
-Based on those assumptions, the TRS and PSERS pension plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Based on those assumptions, the TRS and PSERS pension plans' fiduciary net position were projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.